rebcabin/masr/specs.md

-The function `rewrite-for-legacy` converts `=` into `Assignment` in a whole tree and converts nested call syntax into vectors. `eval`, in the namespace `masr.specs`, applies all the sugar functions to an expression.
-Call `to-full-form` to do that.
-The `legacy` macro simply quotes a whole sugared expression.
+The function `rewrite-for-legacy` converts `=` into `Assignment` in a whole tree and converts unwanted nested call syntax into vectors. `eval`, in the namespace `masr.specs`, applies all the sugar functions to an expression.
+Call
+`to-full-form` to do both.
+The `legacy` macro simply quotes a whole sugared expression before feeding it to `to-full-form`.

+NOTE: This recursive, top-down evaluation strategy fails a Java code-size limitation for large sugar expressions.
+The mitigation requires an idempotent, bottom-up evaluation strategy.

 ```clojure
 (defn rewrite-for-legacy